DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - e.g. after compromising a regular user’s account an attacker can use vertical privilege escalation techniques to gain administrator privileges on the user’s computer
         - the attacker can then use horizontal privilege escalation techniques to access other computers in the network
         - this horizontal privilege escalation throughout the network is AKA **lateral movement**
+- **Service Accounts**: When a software is installed on a computer, it may require privileged access to run and access other resources (systems/data).
+Service accounts are a low level adminsitrative accounts without human intervention.
+   - it is an account used to run an application
+   - In the cloud, it is often called service principle.
+   - In the cloud, similar concepts exists for clud resources such as VMs, that provides an identity for that resource to access other resources.
+In Azure (_Managed Identity_), in AWS (_Service Roles_), in Google cloud (_Service Account Identity_).
+   - Least privilege and life cycle managment are all equally important for service accounts.
+-
 [5.6](#5.6) Implement authentication systems (OSG-9 Chpt 14)
 - 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)
-    - OAuth 2.0 authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
+    - **OAuth 2.0** authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
     - OAuth is an open framework used for authentication and authorization protocols
     - The most common protocol built on OAuth is OpenID Connect (OIDC)
     - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0